artisan1218/LeetCode-Solution/intToRoman/readme.md

 Similar to approach 2, we can list symbols for each multiple out of 1, 10, 100, 1000, but this time we only list unique symbols but not all of them.
 For example `III` is just `I` repeating for 3 times and we can use a loop to denoting this.
 This way, we can save some uncessary spaces.

+Running time is roughly the same, but memory usage is better.
 ![image](https://user-images.githubusercontent.com/25105806/118618106-2171d980-b778-11eb-8dc2-4d1a9319e755.png)